Table of Contents[Hide][Show]

 I am a bit sensitive to caffeine and have never had a problem with batch kombucha causing any stimulant issues for me.
 This is because caffeine is broken down during the fermentation cycle.
 The sugar is also fermented away during the brewing cycle.

-With continuous brew kombucha, however, sweet unfermented tea is periodically poured into the fermenting vessel which ensures that at least some caffeine and sugar that has not been fermented away by a completed brewing cycle will end up in your glass.
+With continuous brew kombucha, however, sweet unfermented tea is periodically poured into the fermenting vessel which ensures that at least some caffeine and sugar that has not been fermented might end up in your glass.

 Since I don’t want to consume any caffeine or white sugar myself and I most certainly don’t want my children to have any on a regular basis, the batch method is the better choice for our family.

 Continuous Brew Kombucha Containers of Concern

 When I tried making continuous brew kombucha, I used 2 1/2 gallon clear glass jugs.
-This is because the continuous brew fermenting vessels I examined at that time all had plastic spigots at the bottom which clogged up all the time from the bits of kombucha culture that came out when you filled a glass with your brew.
+This is because the continuous brew fermenting vessels I examined at that time all had plastic spigots at the bottom.
+What’s more, they clog up all the time from the bits of kombucha culture that come out when you fill a glass with your brew.

 Another problem with the continuous brew kombucha fermentation vessels is that the kombucha really should not be in contact with plastic for any length of time as it will leech chemicals from the plastic into your drink!

 The back of the spigot is inside the fermenting vessel and is exposed to brewing kombucha 24/7, so this didn’t make sense to me to choose this type of container given the possible health concerns.
-To me, it does not matter if the spigots are BPA free or not – plastic is a a petroleum based product and there are plenty of other chemicals that would be of concern coming in contact with kombucha.
+It does not matter if the spigots are BPA free or not.
+Plastic is a petroleum-based product and there are plenty of other chemicals that would be of concern coming in contact with kombucha.